What is retail and merchandising?

 You don’t need to be able to see into the future, but if you have an interest in style and keep an eye on the latest trends, a career in buying or merchandising could be for you.

-If you work directly with customers you’ll need to have great people skills and bags of energy.
+If you work directly with customers you’ll need to have great people skills, customer service skills and bags of energy.
 Jobs in store will often require weekend shifts as well, so you’ll need to be flexible with your diary.

 How can I start a career in retail and merchandising?